Detailed Explanation of Advanced Settings

 Manual selection of transition support

-The Json path option fills in the path of the transition list file exported by the Transition Chooser for the video, see Usage Tutorialopen in new window.
+The Json path option fills in the path of the transition list file

 This method enables the import of transitions manually marked using TC software to replace the automatically recognized transitions, providing full control over where to fill frames and where not to in the input video.

-Other transition detection settings
+Other scene detection settings

-Output the transition frame in the video.
+Output the scene frames in the video.

-The traditional method is to copy the previous frame as the transition frame.
+By default, it is to copy the previous frame as the transition frame.
 This method is to blend the previous and next frames (gradually) to reduce the jitter caused by copying the transition frame.

 Warning